DiegoVirg99/Power-BI/Health Data Project/README.md

 # Power BI Report - Health Data

-This repository contains a Power BI model (.pbix) for the Health Data Project
+This repository contains a Power BI model (.pbix) for the Health Data Project.
+This report provides a comprehensive overview of global health trends and countries indicators regarding population, migration etc.

 The dataset is downladed from the Kaggle dataset (.csv files):
 [https://www.kaggle.com/datasets/davidcariboo/player-scores](https://www.kaggle.com/datasets/realhamzanet/world-health-indicators-dataset)